pacoispaco/faststamps/README.md

 The first iteration has a simple authentication mechanism in place in the form of a configuration file containing the single user and that user's salted password hash.
 Also the first iteration does not make use of FastAPI async support and does not use a multithread-safe database solution.

-The entire app is intended to be run as four [Docker](https://www.docker.com) containers with [Docker compose](https://docs.docker.com/compose/).
+The entire app is intended to be run as three [Docker](https://www.docker.com) containers with [Docker compose](https://docs.docker.com/compose/).
 It can run on your laptop or be deployed on a home server, or on a virtual server with a VPS provider with Docker and Docker compose.
 Of course, if you want to access it on your phone from anywhere, you need to deploy it on a server you can access from anywhere.

 ## Requirements